harrisonoest/PRimate/README.md

 - Daily summary time
 - API keys

-## Deployment

-The bot is deployed on a VSphere server.This is the same server that hosts the UXTeam Vault.

-The deployment is done using the `build_deploy.sh` script.
-This script builds the Docker image and compresses it into a TGZ.
-The TGZ is then sent to the UXTeam-Vault server using `scp`.

-Simply run `./build_deploy.sh` to deploy the bot.

 ## Improvements
 - Slack messages for pipeline failures
 - Don't send notification if the user has left comments on the PR